No keeping her down: After a fall, busy Hassan gets a gold

 It was not helped one bit by the sort of fall that takes most runners out of races, let alone chases after history.

+“It’s pretty crazy,” U.S. 5,000 runner Karissa Schweizer said.
+“Let alone that she’s tripling, but to have a fall and be able to retain that composure and then come out here and win the 5k.
+It’s pretty crazy.”

-Running from the back as is her preference, Hassan was gearing up to make her move in the 1,500 morning race as the phalanx of 15 runners approached the start of the final lap.
+The morning race, the 1,500-meter heat, should have been a no-muss, no-fuss warmup for Hassan’s main event later in the day.
+Running from the back, as is her preference, she was gearing up to make her move as the phalanx of 15 runners approached the start of the final lap.

 Most runners might have called it a day.
-Hassan was down for about two seconds, then jumped up and began a most amazing comeback — from second-to-last to first in the span of about 60 seconds.
+Hassan was down for about two seconds, then jumped up and began a most-amazing comeback — from back of the pack to first in the span of about 60 seconds.

+“She’s phenomenal,” Canada’s 5,000-meter runner Andrea Seccafien said.
+“She closed in a 60-second lap with a fall, so she probably ran about a 55.
+So, yeah, she’s on another level for sure.”

 Exhausting work, and the track and field world waited through lunch and dinner to see what Hassan would have left in the tank when she returned for her first gold-medal race.